 - is convicted of an offence punishable by imprisonment for twelve months or longer (in WA or elsewhere) and the strata company believes the conviction affects the strata manager’s suitability to perform the strata manager’s functions.

-The strata manager can apply to the State Administrative Tribunal to review the strata company’s decision to terminate the contract with the strata manager.
-If the strata manager makes such an application, the termination is postponed until the Tribunal makes a decision.
+The strata manager can apply to the Tribunal to review the strata company’s decision to terminate the contract with the strata manager.
+If the strata manager makes such an application, the termination of the strata management contract is postponed until the Tribunal makes a decision.
 Disputes between a strata manager and the strata company will be heard and resolved by the Tribunal.